fearless-spider/fearless-spider/README.md

 ### Hi there 👋

-* Web and Mobile developer.
+* ✨ Web and Mobile developer.
-* Based in Lodz, Poland.
+* 🇵🇱 Based in Lodz, Poland.
 * 🔭 I’m currently working on Python + React project
 * 🌱 I’m currently learning Erlang
 * 📫 How to reach me:
-  * email: office@fearlessspider.com
+  * 📧 office@fearlessspider.com

 ### Connect with me: